International Studies at Universitat Pompeu Fabra Program

 Dates and Fees

-2018 Barcelona Integrated Studies at Universitat Pompeu Fabra Fall Semester
+2019 Barcelona International Studies at Universitat Pompeu Fabra Fall Semester

 Other Programs in Barcelona

-Students in the International Studies Program take courses specifically designed for international students in English.
-Your studies are complemented by a mandatory Spanish language course to help you ease into your new Spanish community.
+Students in the International Studies Program take courses specifically designed for international students in English and Spanish.
+Your studies can be complemented by an optional Spanish language course to help you ease into your new Spanish community.
 All our courses are specifically designed to enhance your understanding of modern Spain while you immerse yourself in your studies.
-Choose from courses in: Hispanic and European Studies, International Business, Global Health, Science and Technology, International Relations, Design or Legal Studies programs.
+Choose from courses in: Hispanic and European Studies, International Business, Biomedical Sciences, ICT, International Relations, Design or Legal Studies programs.
 These courses are taught in English at the Universitat Pompeu Fabra (UPF).

 Why choose this program?